 A resolution is an important goal you “resolve” to fulfill.
 Resolution requires decision.
-Important decisions usually merit a process of planning to identify desired results, options, and solutions.
+Important decisions usually merit a process of planning to identify desired results, options, solutions–and decisions to commit or postpone.

 Research—mine and others—estimates 50% of people quit on resolutions within one month.
 This process will help you persevere on the important and come closer to doing your best!